MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, INVESTMENT MANAGEMENT AND ADVISORY SERVICES. WEALTHTECH LICENSING

 The Pan-European financial license opens the world’s biggest single financial market of all EU/EEA.
-EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows investment advisors, securities brokers and Forex service providers licensed in one European Union (EU) member state to offer their services across the single financial market of 27 states in the EU/EEA.
+EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows investment advisors, securities brokers and Forex service providers licensed in one European Union (EU) member state to offer their services across the single financial market of 30 states in all EU/EEA.
 MiFID creates coherent regulation of financial and investment services between the EU member states.

 One brokerage, Forex and investment advisory license for all Europe